 He is the first author of over thirty academic articles, chapters, and books relating to various topics in hematology and oncology.
 Adding to his experience are his developing and running of two clinical research programs, a non-profit educational institution, and a consulting group.

 Dr. Levin is well versed in mesothelioma, having advised many mesothelioma patients and their families.
-With the Mesothelioma Justice Network, he will contribute his knowledge and share his expertise about this deadly cancer.
+With the Mesothelioma Cancer Network, he will contribute his knowledge and share his expertise about this deadly cancer.